mdtux89/amr-eager/README.md

 ./evaluation.sh <file>.parsed <gold_amr_file>
 ```

 To use the evaluation script with a different parser, provide the other parser's output as the first argument.
-Note that if the parser's ouput is not compatible with the parsimonious grammar as specified in src/amr.peg, the script will try to automatically fix the problems but it may fail.

 # Train a model
 - Install JAMR aligner (https://github.com/jflanigan/jamr) and set path in ```preprocessing.sh```